-City of London believes that if a Director serves more than three terms, then his or her independence may have become compromised.
-Assuming a term of three years, one would expect that there should be at least one Director seeking re-election every year and that long serving Directors should also stand for annual re-election.
+City of London believes that if a Director serves for more than ten years (three terms), then his or her independence may have become compromised.
+Assuming a term of three years, one would expect that there should be at least one Director seeking re-election every year.
 A balance of tenure among Directors is desirable: the introduction of new Board members encourages both the development of fresh ideas and serves to challenge the status quo.
+Where a Director serves beyond three terms, the Director should stand for reelection annually.